wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-infrastructure-services-implementation-guidelines.md

 In Azure PaaS, Azure manages virtual machines and their associated disks.
 You must create and name cloud services and roles, and then Azure creates instances associated to those roles.
 In the case of Azure IaaS, it is up to you to provide names for the cloud services, virtual machines, and associated disks.

-To reduce administrative burden, the Azure Management Portal uses the computer name as a suggestion for the default name for the associated cloud service (in the case the customer chooses to create a new cloud service as part of the virtual machine creation wizard).
+To reduce administrative burden, the Azure classic portal uses the computer name as a suggestion for the default name for the associated cloud service (in the case the customer chooses to create a new cloud service as part of the virtual machine creation wizard).

 In addition, Azure names disks and their supporting VHD blobs using a combination of the cloud service name, the computer name, and the creation date.